preethichan/PersonalChatbot/README.md

 chatbot offers a powerful conversational interface for querying information from multiple PDFs.

-High-Level Workflow: An overview of how to use Langchain to chat with your data.
+### High-Level Workflow: An overview of how to use Langchain to chat with your data.
 The components that are involved in semantic search.
 ![![img_1.png](img_1.png)]

-###Use Case: Business
+#### Use Case: Business

-1. streamline information retrieval process.
+1. streamline the information retrieval process.
 2. Quick and accurate access to crucial information.
 3. Save time and resources.

-####How it Works
+#### How it Works
 ![img.png](img.png)

 The above architecture shows us the sequence of steps that are performed for the application to run.
-1. PDF Loading- We use Langchains document loader functions to import multiple pdf files.
+1. PDF Loading- We use Langchains document loader functions to import multiple PDF files.
 2. Text Splitting- We split the loaded text into semantically meaningful chunks.
 There are several types of splitters.
 However, we use characterTextSplitter to split text that looks at characters.